rndlabs/cow-docs/docs/6_cow-sdk/order-meta-data-appdata/6_bonus-cidv0-and-appdata.md

 This will return an IPFS CIDv0: `QmUf2TrpSANVXdgcYfAAACe6kg551cY3rAemB7xfEMjYvs`

-🎉Congrats! you've learned how meta-data in orders work.
+🎉Congrats! you've learned how metadata in orders work.